-My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Trinity Public Utilities District's financial statements as a whole.
-The introductory section, combining and individual nonmajor fund financial statements, other supplemental information, and statistical section are presented for purposes of additional analysis and are not a required part of the financial statements, the combining and individual nonmajor fund financials statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
-The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, I do not express an opinion or any assurance on them.
+My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Trinity Public Utilities District's basic financial statements.
+The introductory section, combining and individual nonmajor fund financial statements, and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.

+The combining and individual nonmajor fund financials statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In my opinion, the combining and individual nonmajor fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

+The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.